Jessie Goebel, Principal Viola

-Jessie Goebel, principal viola, received her B.M. degree from the Eastman School of Music and M.M. from the Juilliard School.
+Jessie Goebel received her Bachelor of Music degree from the Eastman School of Music and Master of Music degree from the Juilliard School.
 She has studied with Karen Tuttle, James Dunham Philipp Naegele and Karen Ritscher, among others.

-Goebel has played principal and section viola with the Tanglewood Orchestra (1995-97), the New World Symphony (1996-98), the Colorado Music Festival in Boulder (1998-2000) and in the Grand Teton Music Festival orchestra and chamber ensembles (2002).
-She took a sabbatical during the 2010-11 season.
-Goebel has been a member of the Naples Philharmonic since 1998.
+Jessie has played principal and section viola with the Tanglewood Orchestra (1995-97), the New World Symphony (1996-98), the Colorado Music Festival in Boulder (1998-2000) and in the Grand Teton Music Festival orchestra and chamber ensembles (2002).
+During the summers of 2012-15, Jessie was substitute viola with the Chatauqua Symphony Orchestra.
+She has been a member of the Naples Philharmonic since 1998.

 I grew up in Amherst, Massachusetts, and left home at 17 to study viola performance at the Eastman School of Music, where I earned my Bachelor of Music degree.
 After graduation, I moved to New York City to attend the Mannes College of Music and then to The Juilliard School for my Master of Music.
 I joined the New World Symphony in 1996, where I was a fellow for two years before joining the Naples Philharmonic as principal viola in 1998.